FMI-OpenSource-Lab/chess-engine/README.md

 1. Open Arena GUI.
 2. Go to **Engines → Install New Engine**.
-3. Navigate to your compiled `KhaosChess.exe` binary and select it.
+3. Navigate to your compiled binary called `KhaosChess` (on Windows:`KhaosChess.exe`) and select it.
 4. Arena will prompt you for engine settings (you can leave most as default).
 5. The engine will now appear in your list and can be used to play, test or run engine-vs-engine matches.